fortenforge/e/_posts/2018-05-07-plaidctf-2018-waitwait.md

 We resolved this issue by considering the fourth syscall we were allowed to make in closer detail.
 Notice that the last instruction before the syscall allows us to move something into `r10d`, the fourth argument.
 However, none of the syscalls that we'd been considering using had more than three arguments.
 We then searched the [syscall table](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) for four-argument functions that could be of use, and we found [sendfile](http://man7.org/linux/man-pages/man2/sendfile.2.html).

 sendfile allows us to specify an *in* and an *out* file descriptor, and send `count` bytes from the *in* file to the *out* file.
-If we first open `flag.txt`, we can send it's contents to our socket using just four total syscalls: socket, connect, open, and sendfile.
+If we first open `flag.txt`, we can send its contents to our socket using just four total syscalls: socket, connect, open, and sendfile.

 This was where we got stuck during the CTF.
 We couldn't figure out how to get around our first problem: how do we send a pointer to a string as an argument, when we can only move immediates into registers?